zacharyLYH/OpenABAC/README.md

 -   Upserts info on the user object itself - not this user's associated policies (for that check the next api).
 -   Body:
-    -   `applicationUserId`: the unique id from your app of this user
     -   `jsonCol`: additional metadata that will only be used in verifying `Context`.
 Note that `Context` may only be checked via data from this jsonCol.
 -   Returns:
     -   `success`: boolean.
 Indication of successful update of the user.